Luthaf/rascaline/docs/src/devdoc/new-calculator.rst

 `CalculatorBase`_ and optionally a struct to use as parameters to create the previous one.
 In our case, we want to use the three arguments version in something like ``add_calculator!(map, "geometric_moments", GeometricMoments);``.
+You'll need to make sure to bring your new calculator in scope with a `use` item.

 Additionally, you may want to add a convenience class in Python for our new calculator.
 For this, you can add a class like this to